EichlerLab/smrtsv2/README.md

 For a full treatment of this phenomenon using SMRT-SV, see http://genome.cshlp.org/lookup/doi/10.1101/gr.214007.116

 For a newer method that employs phasing, see https://www.biorxiv.org/content/early/2018/06/13/193144

+## Common problems

+### Snakemake directory locked

+If the Snakemake process running a step is killed, it will leave behind locks, and the next invocation will result in error `Error: Directory cannot be locked.`.
+These locks can be manually removed with `rm .snakemake/locks/*`.
+Be sure the process is not running because two active instances may produce erroneous results.

+### Failed assembly groups

+SMRT-SV groups assemblies into megabase-size regions and performs assemblies in that group as one job.
+When distributing over a cluster, this help improve performance by pulling data for the group region from shared storage into local temp storage, and each group is assembled from the locally stored data.
+It also reduces the complexity of assembling so many regions.

+Some degenerate groups will have many assembly windows in them from signature-based window detection ("detect" step), but they are given the same amount of runtime as other windows.
+Also, because they are degenerate, the assemblies in these windows may also take longer.
+This results in assembly jobs failing because they are reaching runtime limits.
+This often affects around groups in a human genome.
+You can try increasing the group runtime (`--asm-group-rt`) or the individual assembly runtime (`--asm-rt`), but pericentromeric regions with dense alhpa-satellite repeat units may still fail to assemble.

+When assemblies fail, first try re-running them.
+Some of the assemblies may complete with a second attempt.
+The remaining regions are likely poor assemblies and can be discarded (check the regions before discarding to see what they are).

+To allow SMRT-SV to move past these regions without assembling, first make sure the pipeline is not running.
+Then you can touch the output BAM and BAI files to create empty files (e.g. `assemble/group/GROUP_ID/contig.bam assemble/group/GROUP_ID/contig.bam`).
+Lastly, you will need to move or delete the Snakemake directory or Snakemake will try to re-run the rules because it knows the last run failed (e.g. `mv .snakemake .snakemake.asmfail`).
+After touching BAM, touching BAI files, and moving/removing `.snakemake`, restart SMRT-SV, and it will move past those assembly groups.